Stoneworks-Developer-Community/MaeStore/README.md

    - run `py manage.py createsuperuser` and follow the instructions in your terminal
 7. Run the django application. `py manage.py runserver`
 8. You can now find Maestore open on your localhost!
+   - To kill your local instance close the terminal or force a break. (ctrl+c)

+## Adding books
+1. Open the /upload/ page.
+2. Upload a `.stendhal` file
+   > [!IMPORTANT]
+   > Stendhal files are generated using the Stendhal mod for Minecraft
+   > (Download the mod on [Modrinth](https://modrinth.com/mod/stendhal/versions))
+3. Press the "Upload" button.
+4. Check the /index/ page (You should automatically be redirected here after upload)
+5. (Optional) Check out the archive/manual entry on the /admin/ page
+   - This is done using the superuser/admin account created during installation